cameron-li-dev/Cameronl14320/README.md

 Now while you're relaxed, here's some stuff about me.

 #### What to know:
-I am a developer with a passion for front-end development and have experience using React and Angular for mobile first web applications.
+I am a developer with a passion for front-end development and have experience using React and Angular for mobile-first single page applications.

 My hobbies include video games, drawing, and of course **coding**!